SumoLogic/sumologic-docker-logging-driver/README.md

 # docker-logging-driver

+**Disclaimer:** This repo is still under development.
+Please do not use for production workloads until it is officially released.

 This is SumoLogic's logging driver plugin for Docker.
 It collects logs from specified Docker containers and sends them to a SumoLogic Hosted Collector via an HTTP source.
 Logging driver plugins are currently not supported on Windows; see Docker's logging driver plugin [documentation].